solo-io/supergloo/docs/cli/supergloo_apply_routingrule_trafficshifting.md

       --source-labels MapStringStringValue     apply this rule to requests originating from pods with these labels. format must be KEY=VALUE (default [])
       --source-namespaces strings              apply this rule to requests originating from pods in these namespaces --source-upstreams ResourceRefsValue     apply this rule to requests originating from these upstreams. format must be <NAMESPACE>.<NAME>. (default [])
+      --target-mesh ResourceRefValue           select the target mesh or mesh group to which to apply this rule. format must be NAMESPACE.NAME (default { })
 ```

 ### SEE ALSO

-* [supergloo create routingrule](../supergloo_create_routingrule)	 - Create a routing rule to apply to one or more meshes.
+* [supergloo apply routingrule](../supergloo_apply_routingrule)	 - Apply a routing rule to one or more meshes.